 The links above will show you the syllabus.
 You can buy the course packet and text books in the WSU bookstore.

-My main goal as a teacher is to help students become more competent as readers, writers and thinkers, as well as more confident as people.
-I aim to provide a thorough grounding in the course material in my classes and at the same time help students reach their educational and life goals.
+I aim to help students become more competent as readers, writers and thinkers, as well as more confident as people.
+I do this by providing a thorough grounding in the course material in my classes and at the same time helping students reach their educational and life goals.